milesgwood/milesgwood.github.io/pages/drupal/twig.md

 layout: default
 ---

+To even start working with the templates, I need the template engine to tell me what templates are being used to display the page.
+I want to add a white bar to the top of the homepage with the name of the Unit on it. **Turn on Twid Debugging in sites/default/services.yml** Also turn on auto template reloading by setting **auto_reload to true** .
+Both of these changes need to be turned off in production as they destroy performance.

 # Overriding the Front page Template

 What content do i want to add to the Braindead Designs homepage?